 Surface Use Agreements

-I have land in Reeves County that presently has a producing well (for approx. 6 months).
-When the land use and royalty agreement was done it was recommended by Browing Oil to use the Univ.
-Texas System for Rate and Damages Schedule.
+I have land in Reeves County, Texas that presently has a producing well (for approx. 6 months).
+When the land use and royalty agreement was done it was recommended by Browning Oil to use the University of Texas System for Rate and Damages Schedule.
 For the first land use I accepted this for land use payment.
-Since them I had a request for an easement that would only pay me less that $1000.00 and I call a contact with Rate and Damage Schedule and found that his opinion was that the fees where typically more fair to the developer than the land owner.
+Since then I had a request for an easement that would only pay me less than $1,000.00 and I called a contact with Rate and Damage Schedule and found that his opinion was that the fees were typically more fair to the developer than the landowner.

 I am now dealing with Oxy USA and not the original Browning.